SeanDMenezes/LectureLurkers/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Check out the final product at https://lecture-lurkers.netlify.app/!
+Check out the final product hosted on [Netlify](https://lecture-lurkers.netlify.app/)!

 Here are some credentials to explore the website (both have a password of "abcd1234"):

-Teacher view username - teacher1
+Teacher view username - teacher1 <br />
 Student view username - student1

 ## Available Scripts